Thin-Mint-Techies/CookieTrack/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow the first two steps of the Prerequisites then move on to Installation.
+To get set up your own instance, follow the steps of the Prerequisites then move on to Installation.

-If you plan on setting up your own instance, follow all the steps below.

 ### Prerequisites